OBS Noise Gate Settings

-Open Broadcaster Software (OBS) offers several brilliant features designed to make streaming and offline recording seamless.
-One of the most stand-out features of OBS is its ability to create a noise gate to handle background sounds.
+Open Broadcaster Software (OBS) offers several excellent features designed to make streaming and offline recording seamless.
+One of the standout features of OBS is its ability to create a noise gate to handle background sounds.
+It is important to properly set the OBS noise gate settings for the best output.

 OBS noise gate settings are accessible through the main Settings menu.
 Users can create a threshold for OBS to ignore sounds below a given decibel rating, supporting clearer audio streams overall.